 From NBC News: Food and beverage coming into port or in a warehouse is No. 1 on the list of products being targeted by freight thieves who are increasing their criminal activity across the national supply chain.
 It’s a sign of the economic times, and adding further pressure to the high prices faced by consumers during an elevated inflation environment.

 Our take: Until the economy stabilizes, thieves will likely target food and beverages, and unfortunately, the easiest place to get at those commodities is when they’re on the truck, train, or in a warehouse.
 Much of the theft may be insider theft, so it’s critical that cargo and freight companies thoroughly vet their employees.

 April Top Security Grants

-FEMA’s Fiscal Year 2021 Nonprofit Security Grant Program: The FY 2021 NSGP provides funding support for physical security enhancements and other security related activities to nonprofit organizations that are at high risk of a terrorist attack.
+2023 Nonprofit Security Grant Program (NSGP): The FY 2023 NSGP provides funding support for physical security enhancements and other security related activities to nonprofit organizations that are at high risk of a terrorist attack or other extremist attack.
 NSGP seeks to integrate the preparedness activities of nonprofit organizations with broader state and local preparedness efforts.
-Applications due: May 14
+Grant closes: May 18

 2023 Port Security Grant Program (PSGP): The Fiscal Year (FY) 2023 Port Security Grant Program (PSGP) is one of four grant programs that constitute DHS/FEMA's focus on transportation infrastructure security activities.
 These grant programs are part of a comprehensive set of measures authorized by Congress and implemented by the Administration to help strengthen the Nation's critical infrastructure against risks associated with potential terrorist attacks.
 The PSGP provides funds to state, local, and private sector maritime partners to support increased port-wide risk management and protect critical surface transportation infrastructure from acts of terrorism, major disasters, and other emergencies.
 Grant closes: May 18